-As an example, we showed that at an inclination angle of $\theta_0=30^\circ$, measurements with a precision of $\sim 5\%$ can constrain the parameter $|\epsilon_3|$ to a value less than unity irrespective of the spin of the black hole.
+As an example, we showed that at both inclination angles, measurements with a precision of $\sim 5\%$ can constrain the parameter $|\epsilon_3|$ to order unity for values of the spin $a\gtrsim0.5M$.

-However, we also showed that line profiles from spacetimes with different spins and values of the parameter $\epsilon_3$, but with identical locations of the ISCO, are practically indistinguishable.
-We showed that other alterations of the line profiles due to modifications of the spacetime only contribute at the percent level.
-We argued that this correlation can be partially reduced in combination with other observables, which do not depend primarily on the location of the ISCO, such as QPOs.
+However, we also showed that line profiles from spacetimes with different spins and values of the parameter $\epsilon_3$, but with identical locations of the ISCO, are practically indistinguishable from each other.
+We argued that this correlation can be partially reduced in combination with other observables, which do not depend in the same manner on the location of the ISCO, such as QPOs.

 A prime candidate for a test of the no-hair theorem with fluorescent iron lines is the supermassive black hole in the active galaxy 1H0707-495.
 Recent observations with {\em XMM-Newton} revealed both broad iron K- and L-line transitions (Fabian et al. 2009).
 Assuming a Kerr black hole, these observations found $a>0.98M$ at an inclination of $\theta_0=55.7^\circ$ (Fabian et al. 2009).
 Due to its high spin, we expect relatively tight constraints on potential deviations from the Kerr metric from this source.